ankitkhushwaha/gsoc-proposal/gsoc-proposal.md

 ```

 **Note**: There is more useful [resource](https://github.com/matteolucchini1/Chromie) that can be used for implementing Nicer Pipeline.
-Although this works well for data processing and extractions of spectrum(after bit of minor changes), but the visualization part doesn't seems to work and generates plots in pdf.
+Although this works well for data processing and extractions of spectrum(after bit of minor changes), but the visualization part doesn't seems to work well and generates plots in pdf.

 #### Analysis of the Observation Data

-For the analysis of NICER observations, there are some of useful resources [Stingray Spectral Timing Notebook](https://github.com/StingraySoftware/notebooks/tree/main/Spectral%20Timing), [RXTE Cook Book](https://heasarc.gsfc.nasa.gov/docs/xte/recipes/lc_color.html#colors) (Explain How to create and plot light curves, hardness ratios and color-color diagrams),<br> [nicer-ixpe workshop](https://github.com/nmik/nicer-ixpe), [HEASARC-PyXspec notebooks](https://github.com/HEASARC/PyXspec-Jupyter-notebooks), which have various usefull notebooks explaining spectrum, light-curve, Spectral-Timing analysis by leveraging `Stingray`.
+For the analysis of NICER observations, there are some of useful resources [Stingray Spectral Timing Notebook](https://github.com/StingraySoftware/notebooks/tree/main/Spectral%20Timing), [RXTE Cook Book](https://heasarc.gsfc.nasa.gov/docs/xte/recipes/lc_color.html#colors) (Explain How to create and plot light curves, hardness ratios, Hardness-intensity diagram, Periodogram modeling and cross spectrum, Power colors and color-color diagrams),<br> [nicer-ixpe workshop](https://github.com/nmik/nicer-ixpe), [HEASARC-PyXspec notebooks](https://github.com/HEASARC/PyXspec-Jupyter-notebooks), which have various usefull notebooks explaining spectrum, light-curve, Spectral-Timing analysis by leveraging `Stingray`.

 **UI for the Particular Observation of Database**<br>
 for a particular Observation Database will show the graphical input(PNG file) for quicklook. <br>
-Although there are alot more methods to add, that i did'nt included in UI.
+Although there are a lot more methods to add, that i did'nt included in UI.
 For example Periodogram modeling, Power colors, Lags and coherence and cross spectrum, Spectral timing, Covariance and RMS spectrum.<br>
-(The intuition for these method i have taken from [here](https://github.com/nmik/nicer-ixpe/blob/main/NICER/spectral_timing/Spectral%20Timing%20Exploration.ipynb)) <br>
 <img src="assets/nicer_obs_ui.png" alt="Nicer Observation UI" width="800px" height="600px"><br>

 **For handeling the Multiple observations**